mkfeuhrer/CodeMania/README.md

 # CodeMania

+An app that excites a Geek and here it is !! <br>
-Welcome Geeks !!
-CodeMania is an educational app emphasising on the needs of competitive programming providing ample resources and updates from various sites.
+<br>CodeMania is an educational app emphasising on the needs of competitive programming .
+Providing you with Contest Calendar , ProblemSets , Tutorials and User Rating Checks .
+Its a complete app keeping you up to date with advancement .<br>